-A family holiday caravanning through central Australia and up to the Kimberley exposed us to some of the amazing healing powers of our much-underappreciated Australian native superfoods.
-I attended a bush medicine session and fell in love with everything about Kakadu plum and many more of the Australian bush medicines that have been used by the indigenous people for centuries.
-Perhaps including it in many of our balms was meant to bee!
+A family holiday caravanning through central Australia and up to the Kimberley exposed us to some of the amazing powers of our much-underappreciated Australian native superfoods.
+I attended an information session and fell in love with everything about Kakadu plum and many more of the Australian plants that have been used by the indigenous people for centuries.
+Perhaps including it in many of our balms was meant to bee.

-Kakadu plum has been part of indigenous diets and medicine for many centuries.
+Kakadu plum has been part of indigenous diets for many centuries.
 In Western Australia, it was traditionally used as a snack on hunting trips, or pounded and soaked in water to make a refreshing drink that was popular with children.
-Tribes in the Arnhem Land region of the Northern Territory mostly used it as medicine.
 But what can it do for our skin?

 Kakadu plum is the highest food source of vitamin C in the world, containing 3,000mg (or 3g) of vitamin C per 100g of fruit.
 Oranges contain 50mg per 100g.
 Vitamin C is an antioxidant, which we need to protect our bodies against damage (Hechtman, 2014 – Clinical Naturopathic Medicine).
-Not only does vitamin C provide direct protection, it also works together with other antioxidants, including ones we produce ourselves!
-Vitamin C is also necessary for production of collagen, a protein we need to keep our skin smooth and strong.
-We lose collagen with aging, and that means wrinkles!
+Not only does vitamin C provide direct protection, it also works together with other antioxidants, including ones we produce ourselves.
 Of course, we need vitamin C in our diets too, and even many people in wealthy nations to not consume enough due to the lack of fresh fruit and vegetables.
 If you smoke, your requirements are double that of a non-smoker.

 Kakadu plum contains other antioxidants too; these include ellagic acid and tannins, which are also found in tea.
 It is 37-50 times higher in ellagic acid than blackberries, which are considered to be a rich source of the phytochemical (phyto = plant).
 These have their own beneficial properties.
-Ellagic acid has anti-inflammatory effects on the skin, and protects against collagen damage, for example.
-Additionally, it may help to reduce skin discolouration by decreasing excessive pigment production.
-Tannins are the main phenolic in Kakadu plum, and they may help relieve dermatitis, promote healthy cell turnover and defend against bacteria.
+Ellagic acid may help to reduce skin discolouration.
+Tannins are the main phenolic in Kakadu plum, and they may help reduce the appearance of dry skin conditions and defend against bacteria.